 Are Opioid-Related Deaths On The Rise In America after Pandemic?

 In March 2020, suspected overdose deaths rose by 18 percent from the previous month.
 In April, suspected overdose deaths rose by 29 %.
 In May 2020, suspected overdose deaths rose by 42 %.

 During the pandemic, drug testing rates have dropped by 70 %.
 For the individuals who were tested, positivity rates increased 35 % for fentanyl and 44 % for heroin.
-There are significant increases in poly drug abuse also, i.e. mixing of opioids with amphetamines like meth and adderall, and also drugs like cocaine and benzodiazepines.
+There are significant increases in polydrug abuse also, i.e. mixing of opioids with amphetamines like meth and Adderall, and also drugs like cocaine and benzodiazepines.
 Fentanyl abuse rose by 50 percent during the covid 19 pandemic according to the research report entitled The Opioid Epidemic Within the COVID-19 Pandemic: Drug Testing in 2020.

 How the COVID-19 Pandemic Perpetuates Substance Use Disorders

-Stay at home orders can increase symptoms of loneliness which decrease the body’s natural production of opioids like morphine, endorphins, and feel good chemicals like oxytocin.
+Stay at home orders can increase symptoms of loneliness which decreases the body’s natural production of opioids like morphine, endorphins, and feel-good chemicals like oxytocin.
 Opioids can become a crutch to replace these substances that the body may be starved for and the individual may react with fear and anxiety.
 This may explain the uptick in drug use during the pandemic.
 Also, since drug use is transmitted hand to hand and sometimes snorted, drug routes may be utilized by the virus as a means of transmission.

 Here’s how to recognize a drug overdose and what to do.
 First, go to your local pharmacy and get Narcan (naloxone) nasal spray.

 Symptoms of opioid overdose